hyperledger/firefly-fir/text/0012-namespace-isolation.md

 All namespaces must now be called out in the config file in order to be valid.
 Namespaces found in the database but _not_ represented in the config file will be ignored.

-**Org Config**
+**Org/Node Config**

-The `org` section at the root is deprecated in favor of the per-namespace `multiparty.org` section detailed above (but the old config will be honored for every multi-party namespace as a fallback).
+The `org` and `node` sections at the root iare deprecated in favor of the per-namespace `multiparty.org` and `multiparty.node` sections detailed above (but the old config will be honored for every multi-party namespace as a fallback).

+By allowing different `org` and `node` identities to be used on each namespace, this enables a mode of multi-tenancy wherein a single FireFly supernode can contain many logical "nodes".

 ## New FireFly Contract